-On February 21, 2020, we acquired Able Health, Inc. (Able Health), a leading software-as-a-service provider of quality and regulatory measurement tracking and reporting to healthcare providers and risk-bearing entities, in a transaction accounted for as a business combination.
-The acquisition consideration transferred was \$21.5 million and was comprised of net cash consideration of \$15.2 million, Health Catalyst common shares with a fair value of \$3.3 million, and contingent consideration based on achievement of Able Health specified incremental customer billings for the year ending December 31, 2020, with an initial fair value of \$3.0 million.
-The acquisition consideration is subject to certain working capital escrow adjustments.
-The purchase resulted in Health Catalyst acquiring 100% ownership in Able Health.
-We believe this acquisition will strengthen Health Catalyst's Quality and Regulatory Measures capabilities.
+On July 1, 2021, we acquired Twistle, Inc. (Twistle), a healthcare patient engagement SaaS technology company that automates patient-centered, HIPAA-compliant communication between care teams and patients that aims to transform the patient experience, drive better care outcomes, and reduce healthcare costs, in a transaction accounted for as a business combination.
+The acquisition consideration transferred was \$91.9 million and was comprised of net cash consideration of \$46.7 million, Health Catalyst common shares with a fair value of \$43.1 million, and contingent consideration based on certain earn-out performance targets for Twistle during an earn-out period that ends on June 30, 2022, with an initial fair value of \$2.1 million.
+The purchase resulted in Health Catalyst acquiring 100% ownership in Twistle.

-An additional 179,392 shares of our common stock subject to restriction agreements, or restricted shares, were issued pursuant to the terms of the acquisition agreement and 60,000 restricted stock units were issued in connection with the acquisition agreement.
-The value of these restricted shares and restricted stock units will be recognized as post-combination stock-based compensation expense over their respective vesting terms.
-The vesting of the restricted shares is subject to one year of continuous service by the applicable team members and shall vest on the one-year anniversary of the acquisition closing date and the service-based condition for the restricted stock units issued pursuant to the terms of the acquisition agreement is satisfied over two years with a 50% cliff vesting period of one year and ratable quarterly vesting thereafter.
+An additional 67,939 shares of our common stock subject to a restriction agreement, or restricted shares, were issued pursuant to the terms of the acquisition agreement.
+The value of these restricted shares is recognized as post-combination stock-based compensation expense on a straight-line basis over the vesting term.
 Refer to Note 12 for additional details related to our stock-based compensation.